MKme/Wemos-D1-ESP8266-PIR-Alarm/README.md

 Tested with Arduino IDE 1.6.7
 Connect PIR sensor V+ to 5V , V- to GND and Signal as per the sketch below.

+Buy the Wemos D1 Here: http://amzn.to/2lFkeA6
+Buy the PIR sensor here: http://amzn.to/2lFYh3J

 V1 Basic Sketch Works to send emails every 10 seconds or around there.
 V2 works smoke and motion
 V3 Wont boot if d8 high on startup- Changed to Pin 7 and this works.
 Levelconverter in place and tested- works perfect for 5V in